 But classical guitarists – a rising number of them, lately – question this method vehemently for use on the more ‘stretchy’ nylon strings.

 The actual act of string stretching is simple enough.
 When you install a string, manually stretch it out.
 Put your hand palm-up under the string (or all strings at once, which is what I do) approximately over the twelfth fret and lift them a few inches above the fretboard.
 You’ll feel them stretch.
 You will probably never get the tension high enough to snap but be reasonable and don’t over-stretch.
 Repeat the stretching action two or three times, no more.

 The theory is if you now bring the string or strings into tune (or, by some advocates, a semi-tone above the intended pitch) they won’t stretch any more because you’ve already stretched them with the lifting.
-No less a company than the reputed string maker Aquila has a video on the subject of fixing new strings showing the stretching action it apparently recommends.
+No less a company than the reputed string maker Aquila has a video on the subject of fixing new strings showing the stretching action.

 To make the strings “become stable faster, pull it at the 12th fret during installation, repeating it until the tuning variation after each pull gets minimum.
 The strings need a few days after first installation to develop their full sound, so we suggest to install them and then wait at least an overnight before using them professionally.”
 See the Aquila video below for the demonstration.